Last updated on January 4th, 2021 at 09:36 am

 Loop Road.
 Just off the Tamiami Trail (U.S. 41), which also traverses the state, the Loop Road swings deep into the Big Cypress Preserve, past a few isolated homes at each end and through scenic cypress wetlands that will amaze.
 The cypress swamp is full of wildlife.
 Pull off to the side of the road, open the windows and enjoy the silence and the views.
 The 24-mile-long road is slow going.
 The eastern seven miles are paved, the rest is gravel or dirt.
 In summer, parts of the road can be under water.
 Be aware there are no facilities, and everything is closed on the nearby Tamiami Trail.
 Bring along this handy guide and map by the National Park Service.

 State Road 30a.
 So you’ve always wanted to explore the coastal highway State Road 30a through the planned communities of Seaside, pastel-patterned Watercolor and the funky beachside community of Grayton Beach.
-Even with beaches and state parks closed, it’s a beautiful drive with views of coastal “dune lakes” and distant beaches.
-Bring the bicycles and ride the paved multi-use trails along 30a and the streets of Watercolor, or wander onto the off-road trails of nearby Port Washington State Forest.
+It’s a beautiful drive with views of coastal “dune lakes” and distant beaches.
+Bring the bicycles and ride the paved multi-use trails along 30a and the streets of Watercolor, or wander onto the off-road trails of nearby Point Washington State Forest.

 A few more thoughts: